salmanmallah/subnetting_101/README.md

+# subnetting_101
-# subnetting_101\nthis directory is to practice and automate networking subnetting using core python.
+  - this directory is to practice and automate networking subnetting using core python.